apache/tvm-rfcs/rfcs/0055-slow-tests.md

 - Better communication in Jenkins job pages of which tests ran, which did not, and why
 - Different levels of tests. `main` is the most frequent step, but longer running tests could be moved out to nightly or even release level testing (though this makes debugging failures more difficult).
+- Gather test coverage data to get a basic idea of what code is being tested